-Compiled and maintained by Mari Kaye’s brother David C. Jackson.
+Compiled and maintained by Mari Kaye’s brother David Jackson.

 This backgrounder is intended to provide readers insights into how Mari Kaye’s personal life inspired her fictional depiction of the main characters Ken Jacobie, Ken Jacobie’s wife Maggie, and their gender-conflicted son, Daniel.

 Despite Mari Kaye’s claims that ‘Jacobie’s Wake’ is 100% fiction, that clearly is not the case early on in Mari Kaye’s ‘Jacobie’s Wake’ historical novel.
-Much of the narrative tracks actual events in WW2 and in our family’s life; in particular with regards to our parents’ early history pre-D-Day.
-Later, post-1952, during the Cold War, Ken Jacobie’s timeline and business ventures were anchored in Eindhoven, the Netherlands, as was the case with our then ex-pat ex-RAF English family.
-The narrative mirrors our father’s most successful business venture post-1953.
-Plotlines and actions post-D-Day are masterly imagined bio-historical fiction, and as such, it makes sense to classify the genre of Jaxobie’s Wake as ‘bio-historical fiction’.
+Much of the narrative tracks actual recorded events in WW2 and through personal history in our family’s life; in particular with regards to our parents’ early married life in the early 40s, pre-D-Day.
+Later, post-1952 during the Cold War, Ken Jacobie’s time and business ventures were anchored in Eindhoven in the Netherlands, as was the case with our, what by then had become collateral damage as a dis-functional ex-pat, ex-RAF English family stranded the Netherlands in continental Europe.
+The narrative mirrors our father’s mostly successful business ventures post-1953 based in the Netherlands.
+Plot-lines and actions post-D-Day are a mixture of both imagined bio-historical fiction, and actual history, and as such it makes sense to classify the genre of Jacobie’s Wake as ‘bio-historical fiction’.